jitsi/jitsi-meet/INSTALL.md

 # Server Installation for jitmeet

+This describes configuring a server `jitmeet.example.com`.
+You will nedd to change references to that to match your host, and generate some passwords for `YOURSECRET1` and `YOURSECRET2`.

+There are also some complete [example config files](https://www.dropbox.com/sh/jgp4s8kp6xuyubr/5FACgJmqLD) available..

 ## Install prosody and otalk modules
 ```sh
 echo deb http://packages.prosody.im/debian $(lsb_release -sc) main | sudo tee -a /etc/apt/sources.list